ThinkDataEd/curriculum/docs/unit3/lab3d.md

 * <span style="color:midnightblue;">**Load the built-in ```atus``` (*American Time Use Survey*) dataset, which is a survey of how a sample of Americans spent their day.**</span>

-    – <span style="color:firebrick;">**The United States has an estimated population of 327,350,075.
-How many people were surveyed for this particular dataset?**</span>
+    – <span style="color:firebrick;">**The United States has an estimated population of 336,302,171 (as of April 15, 2024 9:10 a.m.
+PDT).
+How many
+    people were surveyed for this particular dataset?**</span>

+    - Note: If you want to know the US population or world population in real time, click on this link: [https://www.census.gov/popclock/](https://www.census.gov/popclock/ "https://www.census.gov/popclock/")

-* The statistical question we wish to investigate is:
+* The statistical investigative question we wish to answer is:

     *What is the mean age of people older than 15 living in the United States?*